mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 The `==` operator compares objects by identity.
 But sometimes, you would prefer to compare the values of their actual properties.

-Write a function, deepEqual, that takes two values and returns true only if they are the same value or are objects with the same properties whose values are also equal when compared with a recursive call to `deepEqual`.
+Write a function, `deepEqual`, that takes two values and returns true only if they are the same value or are objects with the same properties whose values are also equal when compared with a recursive call to `deepEqual`.

-To find out whether to compare two things by identity (use the `===` operator for that) or by looking at their properties, you can use the typeof operator.
-If it produces "object" for both values, you should do a deep comparison.
-But you have to take one silly exception into account: by a historical accident, typeof null also produces "object".
+To find out whether to compare two things by identity (use the `===` operator for that) or by looking at their properties, you can use the `typeof` operator.
+If it produces "`object`" for both values, you should do a deep comparison.
+But you have to take one silly exception into account: by a historical accident, `typeof null` also produces "object".

 ``` javascript
 // Your code here.